eosnetworkfoundation/evm-public-docs/deployment_for_exSat/readme.md

 ### download a proper snapshot

 - For the first time: You need a snapshot file whose timestamp is before the exsat EVM genesis timestamp 2024-10-09T07:54:41 UTC.
-You can download the snapshot from any public EOS snapshot service providers (such as https://snapshots.eosnation.io/), or use your own snapshot.
+You can download the snapshot from any public antelope snapshot service providers (such as https://snapshots.eosnation.io/), or use your own snapshot.
 - The block log and state history log need to be replayed from the snapshot time and need to be saved together in the backup VM periodically.
 - You need to keep the block logs, state-history logs starting from the snapshot point.
 This is because eos-evm-node may ask for old blocks for replaying the EVM chain.